21lakshh/AI-Nexus/README.md

 # AI Nexus

-AI Nexus is a multi-functional chatbot offering Smart Chat, Image Insight, Knowledge Query, and Code Helper features.
+AI Nexus is a multi-functional chatbot offering Smart Chat assistant, Image Insight, Knowledge Query, and Code Helper features.
 It is deployed as a Streamlit web application and leverages the Gemini 1.5 Pro model via the Gemini API.

 ## Features
 - **Smart Chat:** Engage in interactive conversations with AI.